 Today, the company maintains its corporate headquarters in Eighty Four, PA, where the original store continues to operate and grow.
 The company hit the $1 billion sales mark in 1994, the $2 billion in 2002 and the $3 billion sales mark was shattered in 2004.
 With more than 500 stores and component manufacturing plants and 8,000 associates nationwide, 84 Lumber sets the standard for service to the professional contractor market.

 In addition to 84 Lumber Company, Joe founded Nemacolin Woodlands Resort, not only a premier Pennsylvania resort destination, but one of North America's.
-Owned and operated by his daughter, Maggie Hardy Magerko, the lavish AAA Four-Diamond resort features three mountain hotels, including the AAA Five-Diamond Falling Rock boutique hotel and clubhouse, the internationally acclaimed Woodlands Spa, 36 holes of golf on the Links Course and the Pete Dye designed Mystic Rock - a PGA Tour-tested course, former host to the 84 Lumber Classic, a sporting clay Shooting Academy, Equestrian Center, Off-Road Driving Academy, and 15 on-site Restaurants and lounges among a multitude of amenities.
+Owned and operated by his daughter, Maggie Hardy Magerko, the lavish AAA Four-Diamond resort features three mountain hotels, including the AAA Five-Diamond Falling Rock boutique hotel and clubhouse, the internationally acclaimed Woodlands Spa, 36 holes of golf on the Links Course and the Pete Dye designed Mystic Rock, a PGA Tour-tested course and former host to the 84 Lumber Classic, a sporting clay Shooting Academy, Equestrian Center, Off-Road Driving Academy, and 15 on-site Restaurants and lounges among a multitude of amenities.

 Joe also served as Vice Chairman of the Board of Commissioners of Fayette County, Pennsylvania, where he lives and where Nemacolin Woodlands is located.
 Joe has employed the same leadership, vision and drive that created 84 Lumber and Nemacolin Woodlands to lead a multi-million dollar renovation of Uniontown, the largest city in the county, donating millions of dollars to support street and building improvements and construction of green spaces.
 He is now leading the charge to create an urban mall, featuring some of the best known retailers in the country that will stimulate tourism in a business corridor that for decades was ignored.